 Growth strategies are crucial for all businesses, small and large.

-Without a growth strategy, your business will, in all probability, only react to changing market conditions and not be prepared to ride the wave or grow sustainably.
+Without a growth strategy, your business and sales team will, in all probability, only react to changing market conditions and not be prepared to ride the wave or grow sustainably.

 Myth 1 – “Businesses, other than healthcare, cannot grow during a recession.”